Quickstart¶

-• A GitHub repository with your Terraform configuration files
+- GitHub repository with Terraform configurations

 on: